A mother feeds her child at the UNICEF-supported Anjerak nutrition center in Kabul.

 Malnourished Children: How UNICEF Fights Child Hunger

-Hundreds of millions of children are malnourished or undernourished — harming their ability to survive, thrive and reach their full potential.
-Learn more about how UNICEF is improving child nutrition globally and how to support this lifesaving work.
+Hundreds of millions of children are malnourished or undernourished — a global crisis fueled by conflicts and other factors — harming their ability to survive, thrive and reach their full potential.
+UNICEF works with partners to deliver lifesaving aid and improve child nutrition globally.

 Sustainable Development Goal 2: zero hunger